doivglser/mindevenviro-fanciful/README.md

 * I search for the right MySQL syntax to delete id's.

 * sCRYPtUPdater

+  Make sure you change more than 1 byte, so if you only change one character, then please add a space.

   To search for brackets and braces, to split the content of the source code into short code snippets.